WICG/navigation-api/README.md

 - `userInitiated`: a boolean indicating whether the navigation is user-initiated (i.e., a click on an `<a>`, or a form submission) or application-initiated (e.g. `location.href = ...`, `appHistory.push(...)`, etc.).
 Note that this will _not_ be `true` when you use mechanisms such as `button.onclick = () => appHistory.push(...)`; the user interaction needs to be with a real link or form.
 See the table in the [appendix](#appendix-types-of-navigations) for more details.

 - `destination`: an `AppHistoryEntry` containing the information about the destination of the navigation.
-Note that this entry might or might not yet be in `window.appHistory.entries`; if it is not, then its `state` will be `null`.
+Note that this entry might or might not yet be in `window.appHistory.entries`.

 - `hashChange`: a boolean, indicating whether or not this is a same-document [fragment navigation](https://html.spec.whatwg.org/#scroll-to-fragid).